RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 ## Upgrade subscription plan

-Use the **Upgrade plan** button to update your Fixed subscription tier, your high availability settings, or your payment method.
+Use the **Upgrade plan** button to update your Fixed subscription plan, your high availability settings, or your payment method.

 {{<image filename="images/rc/button-subscription-upgrade-plan.png" alt="Use the Upgrade plan button to change selected Fixed subscription detils." >}}{{< /image >}}

 For information on how to upgrade to a Flexible subscription, see [upgrade subscription plan from Fixed to Flexible]({{<relref "/rc/subscriptions/upgrade-fixed-flexible">}}).

-### Change subscription tier
+### Change subscription plan

-To change your subscription tier, select the desired tier from the list and select the **Upgrade plan** button:
+To change your subscription plan, select the desired plan from the list and select the **Upgrade plan** button:

-{{<image filename="images/rc/subscription-change-fixed-tiers.png" width="100%" alt="Select the desired subscription tier from the ones shown." >}}{{< /image >}}
+{{<image filename="images/rc/subscription-change-fixed-tiers.png" width="100%" alt="Select the desired subscription plan from the ones shown." >}}{{< /image >}}

-Each tier in a Fixed plan provides a variety of benefits, including increased memory and number of connections.
+Each Fixed plan provides a variety of benefits, including increased memory and number of connections.
-For a comparison of available tiers, see [Fixed plan subscription tiers]({{<relref "rc/subscriptions/create-fixed-subscription.md#fixed-plan-subscription-tiers">}}).
+For a comparison of available plans, see [Fixed plans]({{<relref "rc/subscriptions/create-fixed-subscription.md#fixed-plans">}}).

-When you change your plan tier, your data and endpoints are not disrupted.
+When you change your plan, your data and endpoints are not disrupted.

-If you upgrade a free plan to a paid tier, you need to add a payment method.
+If you upgrade a free plan to a paid plan, you need to add a payment method.

-If you change your subscription to a lower tier, make sure your data fits within the limits of the new tier; otherwise, the change attempt will fail.
+If you change your subscription to a lower plan, make sure your data fits within the limits of the new plan; otherwise, the change attempt will fail.

 {{< note >}}
 {{< embed-md "rc-fixed-upgrade-limitation.md" >}}